 Given the unprecedented disruption to travel due to COVID 19 here are the things you need to know…

-- Taxis and Uber operate normally (a face mask is required) and public transportation (metro, buses, cross river boats and trains) levels have been increased to allow better social distancing
+- Taxis and Uber operate normally (a mask is required) and the levels of public transport (metro, buses, boats and trains) have been increased to allow for better social distance.

-- Self isolation is required when a suspected or confirmed infection has taken place
+- Self-isolation is necessary when a suspected or confirmed infection occurs

 - LV Premier homes are safe – At LVPremier we have implemented a very strict sanitation/ disinfection protocol- which follows recommendations by Portuguese/ European Health and Government authorities and Airbnb/ Booking.com recommendations.
 This means that all apartments are professionally cleaned and disinfected, all high touch surfaces are disinfected again just before to check in.
 We reduced rugs and fabrics to a minimum, and implemented a weekly cleaning/disinfection of AC units.
 All linen is professionally laundered at high temperatures, and towels are washed with an oxygen based disinfectant.

-- Is Portugal requiring a quarantine?– No. Portugal does not have a requirement that anyone does self isolation, unless you tested positive/have symptoms of COVID.
-All EU and UK citizens are freely admitted in Portugal, but Madeira and Azores require a negative test for entry.
-Non EU/UK visitors should consult the Portuguese foreign office regarding specific requirements/ restrictions.
+- Is Portugal requiring a quarantine?– Portugal does not have a requirement that anyone does self isolation, unless you tested positive/have symptoms of COVID or arrive from a country with more than 500 cases per 100 thousand people.
+All visitors should consult the Portuguese foreign office regarding specific requirements/ restrictions.
 Full information in English here

 - Can I get Travel Insurance covering COVID?
 Yes.
 PortugalTravelInsurance.com (a partnership between Turismo de Portugal and a private insurance company) sells a relatively inexpensive travel insurance that covers medical costs and stay extensions due to COVID.
 Other options may exist in your home country and will allow you to travel with confidence.